jproctor-rebecca/lambdaprojects/README.md

 # lambdaprojects
-Build week projects at the end of each unit
+Build week projects created at the end of each unit